Academic authorship: Honorary authorship

-Gift, Guest and Rolling Authorship
+Gift, guest and rolling authorship

 More specific types of honorary authorship are gift, guest and rolling authorship.
-Gift authorship consist on authorship obtained by the offer of another author (honorary or not) with objectives that are beyond the research article itself or are ulterior, as promotion or favor.
+Gift authorship consists of authorship obtained by the offer of another author (honorary or not) with objectives that are beyond the research article itself or are ulterior, as promotion or favor.
+Researchers found that there are cultural differences in how acceptable people perceive this sort of unmerited gift authorship.
+For example, graduate students in Denmark said it was less acceptable to add a co-author who did not help with the paper than students in China.

 Guest authors are those that are included with the specific objective to increase the probability that it becomes accepted by a journal.
 A rolling authorship is a special case of gift authorship in which the honor is granted on the basis of previous research papers (published or not) and collaborations within the same research group.
 The "rolled" author may (or may not) be imposed by a superior employee for reasons that range from the research group's strategic interests, personal career interests, camaraderie or (professional) concession.
 For instance, a post-doc researcher in the same research group where his PhD was awarded, may be willing to roll his authorship into any subsequent paper from other researchers in that same group, overseeing the criteria for authorship.
-Per se, this would not cause authorship issues unless the collaboration was imposed by a third party, like e.j. supervisor or department's managers, in which case it is called a coercive authorship.
+Per se, this would not cause authorship issues unless the collaboration was imposed by a third party, like a supervisor or department manager, in which case it is called a coercive authorship.
 Still, omitting the authorship criteria by prioritizing hierarchy arguments, is an unethical practice.
 This kind of practices may hinder free-thinking and professional independence, and thus should be tackled by research managers, clear research guidelines and authors agreements.